kristindong/Capstone_Project/README.md

 ### Machine Learning

-The question we're trying to answer is a classification problem.
-We start with logistic regression, which has high interpretability compared to other algorithms.
-We then tested a random forest model, ensemble model, and a neural network model to see if we can improve the accuracy.
+The question we're trying to answer - how well can a chosen set of financial metrics predict whether the stock price increased or decreased, is a classification problem.
+We start with a logistic regression model, which has high interpretability but lower accuracy compared to other more complex algorithms.

+Next, we test a random forest model, ensemble model, and neural network model to see if we can improve the predictions.

 ✓ Description of current accuracy score